penaherrera/xtwitter/README.md

 ## Getting Started:
 Ruby and Rails Installation:

 Make sure you have Ruby and Rails installed on your system.
-You can download and install them from the official Ruby and Rails websites or use a version management tool like RVM or rbenv.
+You can download and install them from the official Ruby and Rails websites or use a version management tool like RVM.
-Database Setup:

 ## To clone the repository, follow these steps: